jmilushev1992/Stock-Market-Performance-Analysis/README.md

 # Stock-Market-Performance-Analysis
 This project performs a stock market performance analysis for the last 3 months using Python.
 It retrieves stock data for selected companies, calculates moving averages, calculates volatility, and visualizes the data using Plotly.

-# Installation
-# To run this project, ensure that you have the following dependencies installed:
+# Installation- To run this project, ensure that you have the following dependencies installed:
 pandas
 yfinance
 datetime